+In 2021, we'll see the rise in prenatal-specific workouts (and the studios that specialize in them) as women look to fitness to prepare for childbirth and ease the challenges of labor and delivery.
 "More and more women are working out (with their doctor's approval) for most of their pregnancies," Oprea explains.
-According to her, this can make postpartum recovery and even delivery much easier.
+According to Oprea, this can make postpartum recovery and even delivery much easier.
 It's all about finding safe workout routines that work best for moms-to-be.

 "While not a revolutionary concept, I think—and hope—more people will adopt the practice of mindfulness in their everyday lives," says Heller.
-People are focusing on their mental health more than ever and small, mindful practices can do wonders for overall well-being.
 "Whether it is putting your phone away while eating meals to really chew and enjoy every bite, or taking a few minutes out of every day to meditate, we can all benefit from being more conscious and fully present in any given moment."

 Mental Wellness and Technology: Rethinking the Relationship.
 Global Wellness Summit.